awaardenberg/phosphoProcessR/README.md

 # phosphoProcessR

-phosphoProcessR is an R package for analysis phosphoproteomics data.
+phosphoProcessR is an R package for analysis of phosphoproteomics data

 ## Installing phosphoProcessR